tusen-ai/naive-ui/src/data-table/demos/enUS/merge-cell.demo.md

 # Merge Cell

 Set colspan and rowspan by setting `colSpan` and `rowSpan` of column object.
+Set colspan in header by setting `titleColSpan` of column object.

 ```html
 <n-data-table